grokify/ringcentral-docs-quickstart/docs/dynamic_number_insertion.md

 ## Create a Pool of Labeled Numbers

 For this we will use one level of indirection and add the labels to the associated Extension to enable API-based updating of campaignIds.
+The phone numbers and associated extensions will be static.
+The campaignIds will be updatable by API.

 1. Create a pool of phone numbers for use in targeted ads
 1. Add phone numbers to a pool of extensions